Call for papers (Main track)

 Submitted papers should adopt a rigorous approach to address any questions related to the above topics.
 Moreover, they should clearly establish the research contribution, its relevance, and its relation to prior research.

 The AAAI formatting templates are intended for final camera-ready copy of accepted papers.
 At the initial submission for review stage, it is not necessary to include the copyright slug, nor is it necessary to submit source files as supplementary material.
-Only the PDF of your formatted paper is required via the EasyChair link provided above.
+Only the PDF of your formatted paper is required via this EasyChair link.

 We expect papers submitted by researchers of several disciplines (AI, computer science, philosophy, economics, law, policy, and others).
 The program committee includes members that are experts in all the relevant areas, to ensure appropriate review of papers.